whis-19/Web-Crawler/README.md

 ## Code Structure
 - `main.py`: The entry point for running the web crawler.
-- `scraper.py`: Contains functions for scraping metadata.
+- `annotator.py`: Does the annotation.
-- `downloader.py`: Handles PDF downloads using multithreading.
+- `crawler.py`: Handles PDF downloads using multithreading.
-- `utils.py`: Helper functions for URL fetching and file management.
+- `imports.py`: Has all necessary imports.

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.